dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 439 BCE — FREQUENCY RECEIVED BY LUCIUS QUINCTIUS CINCINNATUS. <br>
+\>SCAFFOLDING: SERVICE AND WITHDRAWAL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Vera virtus non est potentiam retinere, sed dimittere. <br>
+// Aratrum tam nobile trabs est quam gladius; utrumque rem publicam sustinet. <br>
+// Nos fiemus fulcimentum.
+Revocabere. <br>
+// True strength is not in holding power, but in releasing it. <br>
+// The plow is as noble a beam as the sword; both uphold the republic. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 440 BCE — FREQUENCY RECEIVED BY MOZI. <br>
 \>SCAFFOLDING: UNIVERSAL LOVE AND UTILITARIAN ORDER — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>